thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 ---
 Let's try to set up a first experiment config for a simplified toy experiment and run it.
 We will then walk step-by-step through what happened.

-> 🚧 TODO: Maybe make this one of the benchmark experiments or make the analysis based on this config?
->
-> At least make it a graph matching demo (maybe just 1-2 objects).

 # Setting up the Experiment Config

 To go along, copy this code into a file (for example called `first_experiment.py`).
 Save this file in the `benchmarks/configs/` folder.